hray001/rshell-1/README.md

 `(;, &&, and ||)`.
 * There is currently no exit command in effect.
 * RShell can only be executed one time.
 Once a command is successful, the program will exit.
+* The `echo` command can only display one word.
+For example: `echo hello` will output `hello` to the console, but `echo hello world` will result in an error.